The Electric Light

 When most people think of early electric

-light they think of Edison, however the story of the electric
+light they think of Thomas Edison, however the story of the electric

-light is much more deep and involves many interesting people
+light is much deeper and involves many interesting people

 in many nations working with varied technologies and materials.